Grid Movies: Grid Movies and Grid Movie Moves

 We will define grid movie moves to be model moves as well.
 This means that a grid movie isotopy will almost always be required, since it will be rare that the exact sequence of sub-diagrams of our model move will be contained in a grid movie. \begin{defn} A \emph{sub-diagram} of a grid diagram $G$ is a rectangular collection $D$ of grid squares from $G$ that denotes the positions of $O$'s and $X$'s and specifies the direction of any grid arcs that intersect the boundary of $D$. \end{defn}

 From now on we will use $\D_{[c,d]}$ to indicate a smooth collection of sub-diagrams and $\D_i$ to indicate a sequence of grid sub-diagrams.
 We denote smooth movie moves and grid movie moves with the same symbol $\MM$.
-The meaning will hopefully be clear from context.
-We will also denote sub-diagrams of a grid diagram by the collection of $X$'s and $O$'s and straight lines representing the knot.
+We hope the meaning will be clear from context.
+We denote sub-diagrams of a grid diagram by the collection of $X$'s, $O$'s, and arcs in the sub-diagram.

 \begin{defn} A \emph{grid movie move} $\MM_i$ is a map

 where $\D_{iL}^C$ is the complement of $\D_{iL}$. \end{defn}

 We have defined grid movies, grid movie moves and grid isotopies.
 We have also discussed how to get grid movies and grid isotopies from smooth movies and smooth isotopies.
 All that remains to be done is to choose our model grid movie moves.
 To do this, we will simply apply the process used in theorem \ref{thm:MovieRepresentation} to the neighborhood of a movie move.
 With the following definition we have finally defined all the objects needed to prove theorem \ref{thm:GridMovieMoves}.